Handheld and Portable Computer Club

 While most members' main interest is in the HP range of models, the club is happy to discuss other models too, at meetings, through the club journal - Datafile, and on these web pages.
 HPCC is not supported by Hewlett Packard or any other commercial organisation; its activities are funded and undertaken by its members.

-News - 1st December 2013
+News - 27th December 2021

-Meeting dates for 2013 are now available on the meetings page.
+Meeting dates for 2022 are now available.

 A revised template for Datafile articles is available for download on the Datafile page.